-This free email service is great for those who use email on both desktop and mobile devices.
+Criptext is a free email service great for those who use email on both desktop and mobile devices.
 It is fully decentralized and aims to keep your data and information only in your hands.
 The UI is simple and familiar (especially if you’re a Gmail user) as well.

 This service also comes with an unsend function, which is something you likely wish you’ve had at least a few times in your life.
 All emails you send are encrypted, and no type of email data is collected by the service.
 There are also no remote servers.